zhiyzuo/indigo/about.md

 ---
 ## About me

+___I am always looking for motivated students interested in data science and business analytics research.
+Interested students are encouraged to send me your CVs via email for consideration.___

+I am currently an Assistant Professor in [Information Systems](http://www.cb.cityu.edu.hk/is/) at the City Univeristy of Hong Kong.
-I am a 5th-Year PhD candidate in [Information Science](https://informatics.uiowa.edu/) at the University of Iowa, under the supervision of [Prof. Kang Zhao](https://www.biz.uiowa.edu/faculty/kangzhao/).
+I have a PhD in [Information Science](https://informatics.uiowa.edu/) at the University of Iowa, under the supervision of [Prof. Kang Zhao](https://www.biz.uiowa.edu/faculty/kangzhao/).
 My research interests are data science, text mining, social and business network analytics.
 Specifically, I am interested in data-driven anlaytics of teamwork and collaboration, hiring , and supply chain networks.

 ---
 ## Packages